chideraemmanuel/Lynkks/README.md

 - **Storage**:
   - **Firebase**: Used for secure and scalable cloud storage to handle image uploads.

-## Features

-- **Customizable Profile** - Users can personalize their profile with custom titles, descriptions, and profile images.
-- **Unlimited Links** - Add, edit, and reorder an unlimited number of links to external websites, social media, or content.
-- **Mobile-Friendly Design** - Fully responsive layout, optimized for both mobile and desktop users.
-- **Link Tracking** - Monitor engagement with built-in click-through tracking for each shared link.
-- **Simple User Interface** - Clean, user-friendly design that’s easy to navigate and set up.
-- **Secure Authentication** - Protect your profile with secure login and user authentication.
-- **Social Media Integration** - Seamlessly connect and share your profile across social media platforms.
-- **SEO Optimized** - Optimized for search engines to improve the visibility of individual profiles.

 <!-- ## Installation and Usage -->